How Much Emergency Water to Store: Complete Guide

 - Supplement from secondary sources.
 A quality portable filter lets you treat questionable tap or public water.
 The best portable water filters can bridge the gap between stored supply and resupply.

 - Apartment-friendly buffer: Fill your bathtub immediately when you hear a warning.
-A WaterBOB (food-grade bladder) holds about 100 gallons and costs around $35.
+A WaterBOB — a food-grade bladder that holds about 100 gallons for around $35 — turns your tub into a reservoir.

 - Take advantage of space.
 Two 55-gallon barrels give a family of four roughly a month of drinking water.

 - Well water dependency is a vulnerability.
-If your well pump runs on electricity, a power outage means no water unless you have a generator or hand pump.
+If your well pump runs on electricity, a power outage means no water unless you’ve got a generator or hand pump.

 - Natural sources need treatment.
 That creek on your property is an asset only with proper purification.
 Knowing how to identify safe drinking water in the wild is a genuine skill worth developing.